google-deepmind/mujoco/doc/modeling.rst

 .. admonition:: Intuitive description of the **reference acceleration**

    The *reference acceleration* :math:`\ar` determines the **motion that constraint is trying to achieve** in order to rectify violation.
-For example, consider a contact between a motionless free body pulled down by gravity onto a static plane geom.
-Since there is no motion, the penetration will be entirely determined by the impedance while the reference has no effect.
-Now imagine that the body is dropped onto the plane.
+Imagine a body dropped onto the plane.
 Upon impact the constraint will generate a normal force which attempts to rectify the penetration using a particular motion; this motion is the reference acceleration.

    Another way of understanding the reference acceleration is to think of the unmodeled deformation variables described in the :ref:`Computation chapter<soPrimal>`.
 Imagine two bodies pressed together, leading to deformation at